 National Museums Scotland

 OurStory Scotland archives stories, documents and artefacts of the lives of the LGBT community in Scotland.
-We are building up collections in museums and libraries, and ensuring that the material is accessible for exhibitions, performance, publication and research.
+We are building up collections in national museums and libraries, and ensuring that the material is accessible for exhibitions, performance, publication and research.

 OurStory Scotland is concerned to rescue the evidence of our lives, and to have our stories recognised as an integral part of a diverse Scotland.
 Preserving this history will ensure a legacy for generations to come, keeping our stories alive.
 Contact us if you too can contribute.